arnaudporet/pathrider/readme.md

 * the network must be in the SIF file format (see at the end of this readme file)
 * edge duplicates are automatically removed
 * edges are assumed to be directed
-* the source and target nodes must be listed in separate files with one node per line
-* if sources = targets then provide the same node list twice

 ### pathrider stream

 Find the upstream/downstream paths starting from some nodes of interest in a network.

-Typical use is to find, in a network, the paths regulating some nodes (the upstream paths) or regulated by some nodes (the downstream paths).
+Typical use is to find in a network the paths regulating some nodes (the upstream paths) or regulated by some nodes (the downstream paths).

 Usage: